JSBmanD/docs/pages/apps/supporting-chinese-ad-attribution.md

 title: Supporting Chinese Ad Attribution
 ---

+[block:callout]
+{
+  "type": "warning",
-!!! warning "DO NOT USE OUTSIDE CHINA"
+  "title": "DO NOT USE OUTSIDE CHINA",
-	This guide is specific to China and cannot be used for the attribution of Android devices outside of China.
+  "body": "This guide is specific to China and cannot be used for the attribution of Android devices outside of China.  " }
+[/block]

 ## Overview